lldap/lldap/example_configs/pam/README.md

 * Bind Username: `binduser`
 * Bind Password: `bindpassword`

-Use your favourite text editor to create the SSSD global configuration `/etc/sssd/sssd.conf`.
+The global config filters **out** the root user and group.
+It also restricts the number of failed login attempts with cached credentials if the server is unreachable.

-The global config filters **out** the root user and group and restricts the number of failed login attempts with cached credentials.
+Use your favourite text editor to create the SSSD global configuration:

 ```bash
 sudo nano /etc/sssd/sssd.conf